-LA officer charged in fatal shooting of mentally ill man
+Ex-LA officer charged in fatal shooting of mentally ill man

-LOS ANGELES (AP) — The California attorney general has filed manslaughter charges against a Los Angeles police officer who was off duty when he fatally shot a mentally ill man who was shopping with his parents in 2019.
+LOS ANGELES (AP) — The California attorney general has filed manslaughter charges against an ex-Los Angeles police officer who was off duty when he fatally shot a mentally ill man who was shopping with his parents in 2019.

-Officer Salvador Sanchez, a seven-year veteran of the LAPD, was arrested Monday in Riverside County.
+Officer Salvador Sanchez, who was a seven-year veteran of the LAPD at the time of the shooting, was arrested Monday in Riverside County.
+He faces one count of voluntary manslaughter and two counts of assault with a semiautomatic firearm.
+His attorney says he has since been terminated from the police department.

 Sanchez was with his young son in a Costco in Corona when he was attacked from behind by 32-year-old Kenneth French.
 Sanchez was knocked to the ground and quickly opened fire, fatally wounding French and critically injuring French’s parents, Russell and Paola French.